-If you are someone you know has been the victim of a crime:
+If you or someone you know has been the victim of a crime:

-The victim advocate program is here to assist FAMU students who have been the victim of a crime.
+The victim advocate services is here to assist FAMU students.
 It is not uncommon to experience a wide range of emotions after being the victim of a crime.
 Having someone to help you through the process and provide information can be comforting and reassuring.

 Victim's Rights under Florida Statute 960: